An East Coast Australia road trip is one of the most popular and iconic road trips in this enormous, diverse country.

 Always carry enough fuel, food and water.

-Read more travelling in campervan tips here.
+Read more tips for travelling in a camper van here.

 Above all, get out, explore and engage.
 Have a wonderful road trip!